Heinz Nixdorf MuseumsForum (HNF)

 Museum education program

-Children and young people aged 5 to 18 can learn about computer history at the HNF in the museum's education courses.
+In the museum's educational courses, children and young people aged 5 to 18 can learn about the history of computers at the HNF.
 Whether tinkerers, explorers, artists or programmers - there is something for everyone, for example in the areas of robotics, writing techniques, puzzles or handicrafts.

 Current dates: www.hnf.de/veranstaltungen/museumspaedagogik

 Out of school - into the museum!
-School classes can discover the HNF on one of the numerous guided tours through the permanent exhibition, get active themselves in educational museum workshops or experiment and research in the coolMINT.paderborn school laboratory.
+School classes can discover the HNF on one of the many guided tours through the permanent exhibition, get active themselves in educational museum workshops or conduct experiments and research in the coolMINT.paderborn school laboratory.

 The school program "In the footsteps of Heinz Nixdorf" offers a mixture of a museum visit to the Heinz Nixdorf MuseumsForum and a sports program in the Ahorn Sports Park.
 The focus is on the life and work of Heinz Nixdorf.
 After a 60-minute guided tour through the permanent exhibition, the pupils complete a 90-minute sports module, for example active team building.
 The Heinz Nixdorf Foundation provides a cost subsidy of two thirds of the travel and program costs per class, up to a maximum of 500 euros.
 More information: www.hnf.de/schulen